Camars/LowesTest/README.md

 If you wish to make any changes or to use this for any reason, you may.

-Clone it and do `npm install` to install the dependencies and there you go that should be it.
+Clone it and do `npm install` and `bower install` (on the command line) to install the dependencies and there you go that should be it.

 My process: